tilt-dev/tilt/DEVELOPING.md

 ### Version numbers
 For pre-v1.0:
-* If adding backwards-compatible functionality increment the patch version (0.x.Y)
+* If adding backwards-compatible functionality increment the patch version (0.x.Y).
-* If adding backwards-incompatible functionality increment the minor version (0.X.y)
+* If adding backwards-incompatible functionality increment the minor version (0.X.y).
+We would probably **write a blog post** about this.